-As we near the end of this morning's study, I have one last point to bring to your attention about Joseph, and we can trace this from Mark 6:2-3, which I shall read from the Authorised or King James Version as I have done all through this broadcast: "And when the sabbath day was come, he began to teach in the synagogue; and many, hearing him, were astonished, saying, From where hath this man these things?
+As we near the end of this morning's study, I have one last point to bring to your attention about Joseph, which we can trace from Mark 6:2-3, and I shall read from the Authorised, or King James Version, as I have done all through this broadcast: "And when the sabbath day was come, he began to teach in the synagogue; and many, hearing him, were astonished, saying, From where hath this man these things?
 And what wisdom is this which is given unto him, that even such mighty works are wrought by his hands?
 Is not this the carpenter, the son of Mary, the brother of James, and Joseph and Judas, and Simon?
 Are not his sisters here with us?
 And they were offended at him."

 Perhaps some of you are saying that Joseph, the husband, is not mentioned in that long quotation.
-What is mentioned, however, is that Jesus was recognised as a carpenter and it must have been Joseph who taught Him the secrets of the trade.
+What is mentioned, however, is that Jesus was recognised as a carpenter, and it must have been Joseph who taught him the secrets of his trade.
 Further evidence, I suggest, of the care and affection that Joseph devoted to Jesus.
-It might be significant that here Jesus is described as the carpenter, and not the carpenter's son, as we saw earlier.
-This might suggest that by this time Joseph had died.
-This could be the reason we read nothing further about him in the latter part of the Gospel record.
+It might also be significant that here Jesus is described as the carpenter, and not the carpenter's son, as we saw earlier.
+This might suggest that by this time Joseph had died, which could be the reason why we read nothing further about him in the latter part of the Gospel record.

-We have now almost used up our allocation of time for this morning's broadcast in this study of a man who is but a shadowy figure on the pages of Scripture.
-For me, it has been an interesting and enlightening study of a character who I have not thought much about until I received the title of my talk for today's study.
+We have now almost used up our allocation of time for this morning's broadcast in this study of a man, who is but a shadowy figure on the pages of Scripture.
+For me it has been an interesting and enlightening study of a character who has not often figured in my reading.
 Joseph is an example for all of us, but especially we who are fathers.
 I trust that I have drawn attention to the care he lavished upon his family, and the amount of time he must have spent with Jesus when he trained Him to be a carpenter.
-His obedience to the heavenly commands, given to him even if he did not always understand, is something that all Christians need to copy.
-As I said earlier, obedience on our part to the demands of the Christian life is something that should concern us all.
+His obedience to the heavenly commands even if he did not always understand their mystery, is something that all Christians need to copy, as there will always be a mystery at the heart of the manifestation of God's love and revelation of Himself.
+It remains, however, as I said earlier, that obedience to the demands of the Christian life is something that should concern us all.